-On April 16th, Density hosted a special event with Patrick Larvie PhD, Global Lead for Workplace User Experience at Google.
-The event, ‘Rewriting the Rules on Workplace Design,’ was attended by 60+ industry leaders from companies like Adobe, Genentech, Gensler and WeWork.
+This spring, Density hosted a special event with Patrick Larvie, who has lead research teams at Google, Yahoo! and ISER, Brazil's largest NGO.
+The event, ‘Rewriting the Rules on Workplace Design,’ was attended by over 60+ Bay area residents from companies like Adobe, Genentech, Gensler and WeWork.

 Architecture is this fantastically circular world.
 We know good architecture because architects tell us when we see it.

 In a Q+A session, Patrick drew on his 15 years of experience leading international research teams and his current role as the lead of user experience team for the group within Google responsible for its workplace.
 The session was moderated by Ari Kepnes, Director of Market Research of Density.
 Both Ari and Patrick are alums of a small liberal arts school, Sarah Lawrence College.
 They explored how workplaces require a multi-disciplinary approach to architecture and design.

 To learn more, watch the video or read the interview below:

 What is it going to take for the status quo to change?